The Inverse Eigenvalue Problem for Linear Trees: Consequences of the LSP

 There are several basic functions studying extremal multiplicity lists that occur for a given tree.
 One such function is $U(T)$, which we let denote the minimum number of ones among the multiplicity lists of $T$.
-Note that $U(T)\geq 2$ for any tree, since the largest and smallest eigenvalues of a graph must occur with multiplicity one, by the interlacing inequalities. \begin{cor} For any linear tree $T$, we have where $D_2(T)$ denotes the number of degree two vertices of $T$. \end{cor} \begin{proof} The paper \cite{Johnson2} shows that this upper bound follows for any tree satisfying the Degree Conjecture. \end{proof} This is not a strict inequality, since a simple star has no degree two vertices and achieves $U(T)=2$.
+Note that $U(T)\geq 2$ for any tree with at least two vertices, since the largest and smallest eigenvalues of a matrix whose graph is a tree must occur with multiplicity 1 \cite{Johnson3}. \begin{cor} For any linear tree $T$, we have where $D_2(T)$ denotes the number of degree two vertices of $T$. \end{cor} \begin{proof} The paper \cite{Johnson2} shows that this upper bound follows for any tree satisfying the Degree Conjecture. \end{proof} This is not a strict inequality, since a star on more than three vertices has no degree two vertices and achieves $U(T)=2$.

 Another function studying extremal multiplicity lists is $M(T)$, which counts the maximum multiplicity of an eigenvalue in all multiplicity lists achievable by $T$.
-The following corollary is a direct generalization of the known statement \cite{Johnson3} where $s$ is a path of length $\geq 1$.
+The following corollary is a direct generalization of the known statement \cite{Johnson3} for $s\geq 1$.
 Contrast it with the easily shown equality where each $T_i$ is a generalized star.

-\begin{cor} For any linear tree $L=L(T_1,s_1,\ldots, s_{k-1},T_k)$, let $l$ denote the number of non-empty intermediate paths $s_i$.
+\begin{cor} For any linear tree $T=LT(T_1,s_1,\ldots, s_{k-1},T_k)$, let $l$ denote the number of non-empty intermediate paths $s_i$.
 Then we have \end{cor} \begin{proof} We can construct a column in the tabular form of the LSP which achieves an eigenvalue with this maximum multiplicity.
 Begin by fixing an eigenvalue $\lambda$, and then consider the column corresponding to it.
-Each of the $k$ $b_i^+$ rows has the maximal element $M(T_i)$, and each of the $k$ non-empty $c_i^+$ rows has maximum element $1$.
-We can align these local maxima under the column corresponding to $\lambda$, and the fill in the table to the left and right consistently (for instance, by having a single element in each column, while respecting the order or each row).
+Each of the $k$ $b_i^+$ rows has the maximal element $M(T_i)$, and each of the $l$ non-empty $c_i^+$ rows has maximum element $1$.
+We can align these local maxima under the column corresponding to $\lambda$, and then fill in the table to the left and right consistently (for instance, by having a single element in each column, while each row retains its original order).
 Because the contribution by each row is locally maximum, this is a global bound.
-By the sufficiency of the LSP conditions a matrix for $L$ achieving this bound actually exists, giving sharp equality. \end{proof}
+By the sufficiency of the LSP conditions a matrix for $L$ achieving this bound actually exists, giving equality. \end{proof}